opinion

 As a BBW creator, your audience may be spread across multiple platforms with different buying behaviors.
 Having content available across several platforms takes effort, but it also ensures that you’re visible in more places.
 BBW creators in particular benefit from this approach because demand shows up differently depending on the site.
 Some fans are drawn to your curves through personality-driven content, while others are actively searching for body-specific desire.
 Being present across multiple platforms allows you to capture both, and lets fans find you in the way that feels most natural to them.

 That requires staying organized.
-Consider maintaining a content digest, like a simple spreadsheet outlining where you’ve uploaded videos, trailers, short clips and photo sets.
+Consider maintaining a content digest, like a simple spreadsheet outlining where you’ve uploaded videos, trailers, short clips and photo sets, and tracking the revenue tied to each.
 This will help you avoid accidental overlap and make the most of each piece of content.
-Over time, tracking also reveals patterns, like which platforms are your strongest earners, which ones are growing steadily and where your BBW-specific content performs best.
+Over time, revenue tracking reveals patterns, like which platforms are your strongest earners, which ones are growing steadily and where your BBW-specific content performs best.

 That’s important because not all content sells equally everywhere.
 Some platforms lean heavily into specific interests and fantasies.
 BBW creators can thrive in these spaces by positioning their curves as an advantage, not a category box.
 Whether that means taunting, dominating, teasing or fulfilling niche desires, your body type becomes part of the appeal — not something that needs to be framed as novelty.
 Just be sure to include clear tags like “BBW” or “curvy” so the right fans can find you quickly and your content lands in the searches that convert best.